RichardSumption/MySQLFabric/README.md

 With that installed, just run 'vagrant up' in the git-bash window.

-Uses the puppetlabes mysql engine and stdlibs.
+Uses the puppetlabes mysql engine and stdlibs (included in the modules sub-directory).